CO-PARENTING COUNSELING in ST. LOUIS, MO

 3. Establish Clear Boundaries / Protocols / Expectations

-With parents experiencing conflict, it is important to establish clear boundaries.
+With conflictual parents, it is important to establish clear boundaries.
 Minimizing inter-parent communication between meetings is the first step in this process.
-Documenting Agreements reached in co-parenting meetings is the second step.
+Documenting agreements reached in Co-Parenting Counseling meetings is the second step.
 Defining specific behavioral expectations is the third step.

-Detailed protocols are established in every area of parenting, including:
+The Co-Parenting Counselor establishes detailed protocols in every area of parenting, including:

 - Child exchanges